Skip to Content

 My gouache test on canvas

-Gouache is a versatile water-based paint that stick to paper, canvas boards and canvas easily.
+Gouache is a versatile water-based paint that sticks to paper, canvas boards, and canvas easily.

-You can use gouache on both raw and primed canvas, canvas paper, and mini-canvases.
+You can use gouache on both raw and primed canvas, canvas paper, and mini-canvases, cotton or linen canvases.

-Yet, if you like to use it more like watercolor, paper would work better as you need high absorbency surface.
+Yet, if you like to use it more like watercolor, the paper would work better as you need a high absorbency surface.

 Can you use gouache on canvas